galk32/GettingAndCleaningData/Cookbook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip *

 The goal of the project is to merge the train and the data set of the above zip file containing only the mean and std variables.
-Moreover the new data set must have tidy descriptive variables and also to contain the activity class.
+Moreover the merged data set must have tidy descriptive variables and also to contain the subject and activity class.
+Then Creating a second, indepentent tidy data set with the mean of each variable per subject and activity.

 # Activity Class: